WilliamStanford/DailySketches/README.md

 Generating sketches in processing.js and graphics shaders.

-Sketches are organized by day
+Sketches are organized by day (YEAR-MONTH-DAY)